Poniverse/Pony.fm/README.md

 Configuring the servers
 -----------------------

-Pony.fm uses nginx, php-fpm, redis, and MySQL.
+Pony.fm uses nginx, php-fpm, redis, and PostgreSQL.
 You can modify the configuration of these services by locating the appropriate config file in the `vagrant` folder.
 Once modified, you must reload the configuration by running the appropriate shell script (`reload-config.sh`) or bat files (`reload-config.bat` and `reload-config.vmware.bat`).
 These scripts simply tell Vagrant to run `copy-and-restart-config.sh` on the VM.

 If you need to change any other configuration file on the VM - copy the entire file over into the vagrant folder, make your changes, and update the `copy-and-restart-config.sh` script to copy the modified config back into the proper folder.
 All potential configuration requirements should be represented in the `vagrant` folder **and never only on the VM itself** as changes will not be preserved.